 With many of us spending more time cooped up indoors and dealing with unprecedented stress throughout 2020, it’s no surprise we find solace in nature.
-Especially here in Wisconsin, where we have so many beautiful rivers, lakes, forests, and trails.
-It’s a welcome escape from the confinements of home.
+Especially here in Northeastern Wisconsin, where we have the Fox River, Lake Winnebago, and High Cliff State Park to enjoy.
+They are a welcome escape from the confinements of home.
 After the previous year, it’s no surprise that rustic and natural bathrooms are one of the top bathroom remodeling trends for 2021.
 Interested in bringing some of that outdoor serenity and natural beauty indoors?
 Let’s take a look at a few of the ways you can embrace nature and really add some natural beauty to your bathroom.

 1. Nature-inspired colors

 The great Wisconsin outdoors is full of amazing colors, which is probably why we love them so much.
 Use nature as your inspiration for your bathroom’s color palette — calming blue like the sky, rich greens like the trees and grass, gray like stone, or even shades of brown to emulate wood and sand.

 When it comes to colors and patterns in a bathroom, a little goes a long way.
 Use those earthy tones for an accent wall with unique patterns and add other small pops of color throughout the bathroom to tie it all together.

 2. Botanical walls/living walls

 If you really want to bring some nature inside, consider a botanical wall (also called living walls).
 If you’re not familiar, botanical walls are one of the fastest-growing interior trends — and they’re perfect for a nature-inspired bathroom!

 Basically, a living wall consists of a frame that fits the wall and connects to a planter.
 As the plants grow and climb, they take over your wall.
 While they do require some sunlight, upkeep, and maintenance, they are really beautiful and can make the space feel like an outdoor haven.
 They make for gorgeous accent walls.